 Qatar has also established a Workers’ Support and Insurance Fund which will ensure and provide care for workers, guarantee their rights and provide a healthy and safe working environment.

-The purpose of the fund is to secure workers’ financial payments awarded by Labour Dispute Settlement Committees when a company becomes insolvent and is unable to pay workers.
+The fund’s purpose is to secure workers’ financial payments awarded by Labour Dispute Settlement Committees when a company becomes insolvent and cannot pay workers.

 Changing Employer After Labour Complaint

 If the Labour Department or Labour Court finds that the employer has defaulted in paying the salary, they would be ordered to settle the salary within a specified time period.
-If the worker wishes to resign from the company and move to another employer, the Labour Department would also assist in the same.
+If the worker wishes to resign from the company and move to another employer, the Labour Department would also assist.

 Copyright © DohaGuides.com – Full or partial reproduction of this article in any language is prohibited.